 Physical layout of rows of Singers, Albums, and Songs tables, which form a hierarchy of interleaved tables.

 In summary, a parent table along with all of its child and descendant tables forms a hierarchy of tables in the schema.
 Although each table in the hierarchy is logically independent, physically interleaving them this way can improve performance, effectively pre-joining the tables and allowing you to access related rows together while minimizing disk accesses.

 If possible, join data in interleaved tables by primary key.
-Each interleaved
+Because each

-row is guaranteed to be physically stored in the same split as its parent
+interleaved row is usually stored physically in the same split as its parent

-row.
-Therefore, Cloud Spanner can perform joins by primary key locally,
+row, Cloud Spanner can perform joins by primary key locally, minimizing disk